joon5582/Machine-Learning-Exercises/README.md

 # Machine-Learning-Exercises
-Coursera Machine Learning assignments by Stanford Univ.
+Assignments of Coursera Machine Learning lecture

 All the codes are written by me